 Photo: By Wikimedia Commons user Petritap (edited by Mama Lisa)

 This article was posted on Friday, January 7th, 2011 at 5:34 pm and is filed under English, Languages, Mama Lisa, Poems, Poems about Life, Poems about Snow, Poetry, Poetry about the Seasons, Poetry about the Weather, Poets, Seasonal, Snow, Snowman, Wallace Stevens, Weather, Winter.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.